DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-09-07-integrating-govuk-accounts.md

 [GOV.UK Sign-in](https://www.sign-in.service.gov.uk/) lets users sign in to services with a central GOV.UK account.

 It is new and we've been accepted on to the beta programme.
+We need to decide if, when and how to integrate with it.

 > Let your users sign in to your service with their email address, password and two-factor authentication.
 >